Here you'll find a selection of our previous achievements as well as current concerns and campaigns

 Quarry Tales - including comments by FOTD chair Mark Corner.
 Part of an HLF funded 'Stories in Stone' project led by YDMT.

 Everyone is welcome at our events, members and non members - see Upcoming Events for more information.
-We have a fab pub walk on Friday 22 June with great food and scenery, a saunter from Skipton Golf Club on 1 July, and gorgeous walk though Undiscovered Westmorland near Orton on Sat 14 July - see event entries.
+We take a break over August, then are back with a full day at Langcliffe on Saturday 22 September - see event entries.

 There are many ways to Support our Charity and be a Friend of the Dales, to help keep the Dales special and vibrant for years to come.